New Year’s resolutions usually don’t make it past the first 2 weeks of January – and the biggest reason is the wrong mindset.

 - SET an end-goal

 As soon as these are set into place, there is nothing that can stop you.

-I want to eat more fruits and veggies
+- I WILL eat more fruits and veggies.

 Load extra veggies into your sandwiches, pizzas, salads, soups, and omelettes.
 Pureed veggies like butternut squash can thicken soup and other dishes and add nutrients to them.
 Mix cauliflower puree in with mashed potatoes.